Theodore Yale Gardner: Biography

 Gardner graduated from Central High School in 1859, and attended Alderbert College at the Western Reserve Academy.
 He enrolled in the Union Army during the American Civil War, but would not be involved in battles.
 He then served at the United States Sanitary Commission in Knoxville, Tennessee, during the war.
 He was present at the capture of Gen. Jefferson Davis.
 He became a student at the Union Theological Seminary and graduated in 1868.

 Gardner became a missionary in Kansas, where he helped with the establishment of its early settlers, and became the pastor at Fort Scott.
 In 1869, Gardner left Kansas for Ohio, and then, in 1871, went to Lawrence, Massachusetts, to serve at the Presbyterian Church.
 He arrived in Ohio in 1874, and became pastor of the Presbyterian Church of Streetsboro.
 He then went to Hudson, Ohio, in 1876, and became pastor of its Congregational Church.
 After his arrival from Hudson, Gardner joined the Presbyterian Club of Cleveland.

 Gardner was one of the 28 members of the club at the opening of 1896, with members including, Rev. Ebenezer Bushnell, Secretary and board director of Western Reserve University, and Rev. Carroll Cutler, 4th president of Case Western Reserve University, who frequently entertained the members at his home.
 The club's secretary was Rev. Anson Smyth, an Ohio school reformer with Senator Harvey Rice, who founded the Cleveland Public Library.
 The club's mission was to bring the various pastors of Cleveland together as brothers.
 They promoted an atmosphere of freedom of opinion and fostered debates between its members.

 The Glenville Presbyterian Church was organized on June 10, 1894, with 36 charter members.
-The philanthropists who donated substantial funds to erect the chapel were; Cleveland's richest man, Samuel Mather, proprietor of the Pickands Mather Group, banker Louis Severance, one of the founders of Standard Oil of the Rockefellers, manufacturer Edward Williams, proprietor of the Sherwin-Williams Company, railroad magnate Amasa Stone, one of the associates of Standard Oil, and the Binghams of the W. Bingham Company.
+The philanthropists who donated substantial funds to erect the chapel were; Cleveland's richest man, Samuel Livingston Mather II, proprietor of the Pickands Mather Group, banker Louis Severance, one of the founders of Standard Oil of the Rockefellers, manufacturer Edward Williams, proprietor of the Sherwin-Williams Company, railroad magnate Amasa Stone, one of the associates of Standard Oil, and the Binghams of the W. Bingham Company.